Bylaws

 The President shall automatically serve as a Councillor during their entire term as President and shall preside over the Chapter's delegation of Councillors at all meetings of the Council of the College.
 Subject to the size of the delegation of Councillors, the President Elect and Immediate Past President, and Secretary-Treasurer in that order of priority, shall also serve as Councillors during their terms of office.
 All other Councillors are elected by the membership.

-A nominating committee shall present a list of nominees for open Councillor positions to the Board of Directors at least 60 days prior to the date of the election.
+A nominating committee shall present a list of nominees for open Councillor positions to the chapter members at least 60 days prior to the annual meeting.
 Councillors shall be elected with the ballot made available to voting members online, with the ballot accessible to all voting members sixty (60) days before the annual meeting, with said ballot closed no later than thirty (30) days preceding the annual meeting.
 The Candidate(s) receiving the most votes shall be declared the winner(s).
 In the case of a tie, a run-off election will occur by a ballot made accessible to all voting members with the election closed two days prior to the annual meeting.
+The President appoints all Alternative Councilors.

 Section 5 – Removal